yilmazcite/application-case/README.md

 # Social Media Management Tools

-#### My motive while completing this project was to follow the patterns of <b>separation of concerns</b> and have separated code blocks depending on functionality as much as possible and trying to keep the code short, simple and understandable while <b>maintaining the same functionality without error-prone code. 🚀</b>
+#### My motive while completing this project was to follow the patterns of separation of concerns and have separated code blocks depending on functionality as much as possible and try to keep the code short, simple and understandable while maintaining the same functionality without error-prone code. 🚀
 #
-#### The project was created mainly using <b>React, Redux, Redux Toolkit, and Tailwind CSS</b>.
+#### The project was created mainly using React, Redux, Redux Toolkit, and Tailwind CSS. 🛠
 * Additionally <b>UUID</b> was used and for the icons, I used libraries such as <b>Font Awesome, Bootstrap Icon</b> etc.
 * For the brands in the sidebar, the <b>exact same</b> brand logos, found and taken from [Freepik.com](https://www.freepik.com), were used.
 * <b>SVG</b> circles were created for dynamically colored bullet points for the color status bar.